weijiekoh/eip-typed-data-translation/EIPS/eip-typed-data-translation.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->

 This standard specifies how to translate data in wallet signing prompts into meaningful natural-language descriptions.
-This allows dApps to convey the intent behind signature requests, and enables users to make better-informed decisions about whether to sign a piece of data.
+This allows dApps to convey the intent behind each signature request, and users to make better-informed decisions about whether to sign a piece of data.
 It also reduces the risk of signing-prompt phishing.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->